germaniumhq/mopyx/README.md

         self.title = self.model.title
 ```

-You decorate you model classes with `@model`.
+You decorate your model classes with `@model`.
 Whenever properties change in the
 model, the `@render` function will be called again, but only for the components
 that are affected by the model update.